-Protection against discrimination and respect for gender equality are the basis for the realization of human rights established by international documents confirmed by the Republic of Serbia.
-The process of including our country in European integration requires that the highest international standards resulting from these documents be respected in the realization and protection of basic human rights.
+Protection against discrimination and respect for GE are the basis for the realization of human rights established by international documents confirmed by the Republic of Serbia.
+The process of including our country in the European integration requires that the highest international standards resulting from these documents be respected in the realization and protection of basic human rights.

-In its commitment to Gender Equality, MI SANU relies on the international and national legal framework governing this area.
+In its commitment to GE, MI SANU relies on the international and national legal framework governing this area.